 New World cebid monkey: The squirrel monkey.

+Old World monkeys are more closely related to apes and humans than they are to New World Monkeys (platyrrhines).
 The approximately 75 species of Old World monkeys live in Africa and South Asia and are typically larger than their New World counterparts.
 They have more closely spaced nostrils and their noses are less flat than New World monkeys.
-Because of this distinction, the are often referred to as the catarrhines.
+Because of this distinction, they are often referred to as the catarrhines.
 Old World monkeys can be placed into two groups: the colobines and cercopithecines.
-The colobines mostly live in southern Asia and the cercopithecines live mostly in Africa.
+The colobines live in southern Asia and Africa and the cercopithecines live mostly in Africa.
 All New World monkey species live in social groups.

 Langurs are a well-known colobine species.
 Several species of langurs are endangered or critically endangered like the grey-shanked douc (Pygathrix cinerea) of Vietnam.
 This Old World monkey is losing ground to agriculture, logging, hunting, and the pet trade.
 At least four other langur species are also critically endangered.
 Another well-known colobine monkey (Nasalis larvatus) is the proboscis monkey of Southeast Asia.
 The males and females of this species are sexually dimorphic.
 Sexual dimorphism refers to differences in “secondary sexual characteristics” like size, weight, coloration, and behavior.
 Males have much larger noses than females (sexual dimorphism), which can be up to 10 cm.
 These unusual monkeys are now endangered.